decentration/edgeware-node/Setting-up-monitoring.md

 ```

 Set up a Monit config to check the Edgeware service at 10-second intervals,
-restart if CPU > 80% for ten checks (~100sec), and post events to mmonit.
+restart if CPU > 90% for five checks (~50sec), and post events to mmonit.

 You should first provide a username and password.
 They should be the same
 as you have set for mmonit above, and they will be used BOTH to push data